 If you would like your blog to be listed on this page, please contact me at firstname.lastname@example.org.

-Body Intelligence by Imogen Ragone, a teacher in Wilmington, Delaware, explores Alexander Technique ideas as they apply to our daily lives.
+Body Intelligence by Imogen Ragone, a teacher in Wilmington, Delaware, explores how Alexander Technique ideas can benefit women entrepreneurs in many different ways.

 Body Learning Blog by Robert Rickover, a teacher in Lincoln, Nebraska and Toronto, Canada, explores the Alexander Technique and the discoveries of it’s founder, F. Matthias Alexander.